Is Mackerel Safe for Dogs?

 How to Serve Mackerel to Your Dog

-Bake, steam, or poach Atlantic mackerel plain — no seasoning, no butter, no oil.
-Remove all bones.
-Let cool.
-Canned in water (no salt) is also fine — drain well.
-Never serve raw or smoked.
+Bake, steam, or poach Atlantic mackerel plain — no seasoning, no butter, and no oily sauces.
+Remove all bones before serving, since fish bones can splinter and become a choking or injury risk.
+Let the fish cool fully before offering it.
+Canned mackerel in water with no added salt is also acceptable if you drain it well.
+Never serve raw, smoked, brined, or heavily seasoned mackerel.

 | Dog Size | Weight Range | Serving Size |